 After my move to London, I had a look at Musical Theatre courses.
 I never thought I would be able to sing and dance, but City Academy has changed my life.
 It was such an amazing group of people and we could all let our creativity flow.
 We had to source our own costumes and I usually do not like store bought costumes, therefore I invested in a sewing machine and started creating costumes again.
 The first piece I made was a priest robe for my role as Ed Parsley in Witches of Eastwick 2013.
 After that I started making more costumes, also for other actors.
 For Sleeping Beauty in 2015 I stepped back from acting and designed all costumes in the show.
 Together with a small team I created all costumes.
 It was incredible hard work, next to my full time job.
 But when I saw it all finished on stage, it was a dream come true.

-Even though I told myself I would not create that many costumes in a short time again, soon I was cast as Rapunzel’s Prince in Into The Woods and I was at it again for costume.
+Even though I told myself I would not create that many costumes in a short time again.
+However soon I was cast as Rapunzel’s Prince in Into The Woods and I was at it again for costumes.
 I designed and made most of it, with some help.
 By this time I had started my application to Wimbledon College of the Arts, University of the Arts London.
 Not long after the show was done, I found out I got a spot on the Costume Interpretation course for Theatre & Screen.
-Dream coming true!
+Dream come true!